Snapple

-Snapple is a brand of tea and juice drinks which is owned by Keurig Dr Pepper, based in Plano, Texas, United States.
-The original producer of Snapple, a company that was known as Unadulterated Food Products, was founded in 1972.
-The brand achieved some fame due to various pop-culture references, including television shows.
+Snapple is a brand of tea and juice drinks owned by Keurig Dr Pepper, based in Plano, Texas, United States.
+Snapple originated as an apple juice first produced in 1972 by Unadulterated Food Products, with the name Snapple a portmanteau derived from the words snappy and apple.

+The brand became popular in the 1990s and 2000s from pop-culture references and sponsorships in television shows, becoming the partial namesake of Dr Pepper Snapple Group in 2008.
+A series of lawsuits starting the following year questioned the brand's health claims, leading to changes in the products' formula.

 History

 Snapple was founded by Leonard Marsh, Hyman Golden, and Arnold Greenberg in 1972 in Valley Stream, Long Island, New York.
 Their company, which was originally known as Unadulterated Food Products, was first conceived as a part-time venture to supply fruit juices to health food stores.
 Unsure if the business would succeed, Greenberg continued to run his health food store in Manhattan's East Village, while Leonard Marsh and his brother-in-law, Hyman Golden, operated a window washing business.
 In a 1989 interview with Crain's New York Business, Marsh admitted that when they launched the small business he knew "as much about juice as about making an atom bomb."

 An early apple juice product led to the company's name, Snapple.
 Golden, Greenberg and Marsh had created a carbonated apple juice.
 One of the batches of apple juice fermented in the bottle, causing the bottle caps to fly off.
 The original name of that particular apple juice product, Snapple, a portmanteau derived from the words snappy and apple, became the new name for their beverage company.
 Thus the Snapple Beverage Corporation was born, beginning in the early 1980s.
-Snapple would not manufacture their first tea, lemon tea, until 1987.
+In 1987, Snapple made their first tea, lemon tea.

 As of 2016, there are many different types of Snapple: tea (multiple flavors, such as lemon, raspberry, and peach, all of which come in original and diet), juice drinks, lemonade, and bottled water.
 Snapple also comes in aluminum cans.

 Snapple's brand slogan is "Made from the Best Stuff on Earth".